 There are many challenges with time travel.
-Not only is there the biggest hurdle of actually travelling in time, but there are numerous hazards involved with breaking the space-time continuum.
-Even if traveling to the future can spoil some of life’s surprises, traveling to the past is much more dangerous.
+Not only is there the biggest hurdle of actually traveling in time, but there are numerous hazards involved with breaking the space-time continuum.
+Even if traveling to the future can spoil some of life’s surprises, going to the past is much more dangerous.
 Changing things in the past can drastically affect the future, even if these things seem menial or insignificant at the time.
 Needless to say, it doesn’t matter in which direction in the time stream you travel, the return trip will always be the most challenging.
-People sometimes don’t realize that, in order to successfully travel through time, you need to do it twice!
+People sometimes don’t realize that, to successfully move through time, you need to do it twice!
 Unless you want to stay in the new time, you must return to the past, or go back to the future.
 This week’s two films examine the challenges of getting back to the future.

 X-Men: Days of Future Past

 One of the reasons time travel is so appealing is that it allows us to go back and fix certain events and actions which led to our dystopian present.
 This “Deus ex Machina” allows a time traveler to arrive back in the future with the status quo reinstated.
 Of course, the time traveler won’t know if their adjustments on the past worked unless they can get back to the future.
 Depending on how far back in the past they went, they might be able to wait it out, not needing to travel immediately to the present they left.
 Another alternative is to send someone who doesn’t age.
 In this way, there is only the need to travel backward in time.
 Especially if the time traveler isn’t the expert in time travel, this method is the safest way to change the past, as it doesn’t require a return trip.
 However, it still hinges on sending an immortal into the past.